How to make free money by team whacking the fix

 In message groups with names such as "The Players" and "The three musketeers", traders teamed up to buy or sell currencies, often sharing confidential information about their orders.

-One successful trade allowed traders at HSBC (HSBA.L) to make a quick profit of $162,000 selling sterling for dollars, while traders at UBS UBSN.VX collected $513,000 after selling euros for dollars.
+One successful trade allowed traders at HSBC to make a quick profit of $162,000 selling sterling for dollars, while traders at UBS collected $513,000 after selling euros for dollars.

 Congratulations flowed fast and furious, according to the documents released by Britain's Financial Conduct Authority, the main financial markets regulator.